This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Release Residual Tension From the Body

 Bringing attention to these areas can help complete the experience.
-Lightly brushing your hands over your shoulders, arms, or upper torso can help disengage from the lingering physical response.
+Lightly brushing your hands over your shoulders, arms, or upper torso can help you disengage from the lingering physical response.

 Bring Awareness Back Into the Body